Cimpress-MCP/vagrant-orchestrate/docs/strategy.md

 Command line parameters take precedence over configuration values set in the Vagrantfile.

 ## Suppressing Prompts
-In order to automate the deployment process, it can be very useful to suppress prompts.
+In order to automate the deployment process, you'll need to suppress prompts.
 You can achieve that in two ways:

 From the command line, add the `--force` or `-f` parameters